fmontels/PythonCoding/README.md

-# PythonCoding
+# Python Coding
-Python coding tips
+Different little tricks or techniques that are fun and can always be used.